f1rmtea/Git-GitHub-basics/README.md

 - **Staging:** Holding changes before committing.
 - **Branch:** Alternate version of code that can be worked on without affecting the original version.
 - **Merging:** Combining different branches into one.
+- **Rebasing:** A way to integrate changes from one branch onto another while maintaining a linear history.

 ## Git Basics
 ### Configuration